oromedialab/zf2-lazy-form/README.md

 Zf2LazyForm module is developed to eliminate duplication and encourage reuse.
 We enhanced the module to support numerous features on top of existing features of zend-form
 * Short Syntax
-* Reusable Validators, Filters, Attrbutes & Options
+* Configurable Validators, Filters, Attrbutes & Options
+* Reuse using Lazy Set
 * Refined Error Messages
 * Placeholders
 * Global Form Elements